 Research shows that the brain effects of cocaine are different for men and women.
 Specifically, women show greater sensitivity to the drug.
 When taking a given dose of the drug, women tend to become significantly more hyperactive.
 They also tend to feel higher levels of euphoria.
 This fact helps explain why women are also more likely than men to get addicted to cocaine.

-The Benefits of a Women-Focused Cocaine Addiction Program
+The Benefits of Cocaine Addiction Treatment For Women

 A well-designed cocaine addiction program will not only address problems common to men and women.
 It will also address the unique issues affecting women in particular.
 This dual focus increases the odds of getting the help you need to recover fully.